SpinalHDL/VexRiscv/README.md

 - memory load values are bypassed in the WB stage (late result)
 - 33 cycle division with bypassing in the M stage (late result)
 - single cycle multiplication with bypassing in the WB stage (late result)
-- dynamic branch prediction done in the F stage with an direct mapped target buffer cache (no penalities on corrects predictions)
+- dynamic branch prediction done in the F stage with an direct mapped target buffer cache (no penalties on correct predictions)

 ## Dependencies